kabadesu/automatic-fortnight/README.md

 ## Installation

-Clone this repository and then run the following.
+Clone this repository and then run the following in the project root.

 ```
 npm install